Gavin-McCormick/watttime/windfriendly/README.md

 * date: date-time of the observation, in UTC
 * local_date: date-time of the observation, in the BA's local time
 * date_extracted: date-time at which the data was scraped, in UTC (currently only for CAISO)
-* gen_MW: total electricity generation in megawatts
+* total_load: total electricity generation in megawatts
 * fraction_green: the fraction of electricity generation from "green" sources (wind, solar, etc)
 * fraction_high_carbon: the fraction of electricity generation from "dirty" sources (coal, etc)
 * marginal_fuel: an integer code for which fuel is on margin (defined in <code>settings.py</code>)